 Paris-on-the-beach: designer swimsuits layered with airy linens.

-The hotel's restaurants Christo and Mango, serve up an abundance of fresh seafood alongside breath-taking ocean views amid cooling sea breezes.
-Home of the decadent breakfast buffet, Christo also offers a refined dinner menu that runs the gamut from lobster tortellini to Kobe beef.
-Poolside Mango is the low-key lunch and daytime destination in between swims and spa treatments where favourites include mahi mahi with tartare sauce and their beach burger 'The Rockefeller’, which is topped with cheddar, crispy bacon and french fries; finish with a made-to-order iced lemon-lime tart.
+The hotel's restaurant Riviera, serves up an abundance of fresh seafood alongside breath-taking ocean views amid cooling sea breezes.
+Home of the decadent breakfast buffet, Riviera also offers a refined dinner menu that runs the gamut from lobster tortellini to Tarte pissaladière.
+For lunch, it's transformed into a low-key daytime destination where guests can sample dishes in between swims and spa treatments.
+Favourites include mahi mahi with tartare sauce and their beach burger 'The Rockefeller’, which is topped with cheddar, crispy bacon and french fries; finish with a made-to-order iced lemon-lime tart.

-Each restaurant has a bar with the same signature seaside elegance, and Mango’s doubles as the pool watering hole throughout the day.
-Tropical cocktails, light wines and icy beers are the name of the game – and the perfect accompaniment to those ocean views.
+Le bar benefits from the same signature seaside elegance; light wines and icy beers are the name of the game – and the perfect accompaniment to those ocean views.
+And don't forget the cocktail menu, where each drink has been inspired by different spots around the hotel.

 Breakfast is from 7am to 10:30am; lunch from noon to 3pm; pool bar menu from 10:30am to 12 noon, and from 3pm to 7pm; dinner and drinks from 7pm to 10pm.